gluk256/misc/cross-witness/self-witness.md

 4. If the number of `src` is still less than the number of `dest` after timeout expires, Ether transfer to `src` is triggered.
 The contract will transfer all its Ether back to the `src` accounts, dividing it equally between them.

 ### Futher Considerations

+The `dest` participants must trust the `src` participants, but not vice versa.

 Security deposit may be much less than the `sum`, but must be enough to cover all the transaction costs, plus optional compensation to the honest participants.
 Therefore, the number of `dest` participants must be limited.